koyadovic/binance-rebalancing/README.md

 See `settings.py` file for the initial idea.

 # Environment variables
-The default binance implementation need the following environment variables to be defined
+The default exchange implementation is for binance.
+This implementation need the following environment variables to be defined:

 ```bash
 export BINANCE_API_KEY=<api_key>